GRCDEV/ArduSim/help/setup.md

 ![clone button](clonebutton.png)

-Now copy the following URI in the configuration window and enter your user name and password:
+Now copy the following URI in the configuration window and enter your username and password:

     https://github.com/GRCDEV/ArduSim.git